ClickHouse/ClickHouse/docs/en/operations/workload-scheduling.md

 Also note that workload or resource could not be dropped if it is referenced from another workload.
 To update a definition of a workload use `CREATE OR REPLACE WORKLOAD` query.

 ## Workloads and resources storage {#workload_entity_storage}
-Definitions of all workload and resource in form of `CREATE WORKLOAD` and `CREATE RESOURCE` queries are stored persistently either on disk at `workload_path` or in ZooKeeper at `workload_zookeeper_path`.
+Definitions of all workloads and resources in the form of `CREATE WORKLOAD` and `CREATE RESOURCE` queries are stored persistently either on disk at `workload_path` or in ZooKeeper at `workload_zookeeper_path`.
 ZooKeeper storage is recommended to achieve consistency between nodes.
-Alternatively `ON CLUSTER` clause could be used along with a disk storage.
+Alternatively `ON CLUSTER` clause could be used along with disk storage.

 ## See also
  - [system.scheduler](/docs/en/operations/system-tables/scheduler.md)